ksangeeta2429/edgel3/README.md

 In EdgeL3 [1], we comprehensively explored the feasibility of compressing the L3-Net for mote-scale inference.
 We used pruning, ablation, and knowledge distillation techniques to show that the originally proposed L3-Net architecture is substantially overparameterized, not  only for AVC but for the target task of sound classification as evaluated on two popular downstream datasets, US8K and ESC50.
 EdgeL3, a 95% sparsified version of L3-Net, provides a useful reference model for approximating L3 audio embedding for transfer learning.

 EdgeL3 is an open-source Python library for downloading the sparsified L3 models and computing deep audio embeddings from such models.
 The audio embedding models provided here are after sparsification and fine-tuning of L3 audio network.
 For additional implementation details, please refer to EdgeL3 [1].
+The code for the model and training implementation can be found in  [https://github.com/ksangeeta2429/l3embedding/tree/dcompression](https://github.com/ksangeeta2429/l3embedding/tree/dcompression)

 For non-sparse models and embedding, please refer to [OpenL3](https://github.com/marl/openl3) [2]

 # References